Guide to health savings accounts (HSAs)

 One of the biggest challenges small employers face when it comes to employee benefits is being able to offer a competitive health benefit that can compete with larger employers' bigger budgets.

 Offering a flexible benefits package is the best way to ensure that your employees are receiving the benefits that are the most important to them.
-If you’re an employer that wants to add more choise and flexibility to your traditional group plan, an account-based health plan (ABHP) may be just what you need.
+If you're an employer that wants to add more choice and flexibility to your traditional group plan, an account-based health plan (ABHP) may be exactly what you need.

 ABHPs are an excellent way to supplement traditional health insurance plans and offer a flexible, quality health benefit to recruit and retain top talent.

 One of the most common ABHPs is a health savings account (HSA).
-This popular benefit allows employers to cover some or all of their eligible employees’ healthcare expenses on a pre-tax basis.
+This popular health spending account allows employers and employees to provide a contribution to a savings account.
+Employees can then use this money to cover some or all of their eligible healthcare expenses on a pre-tax basis.

 In the following sections, we'll show you what makes HSAs unique and how they can be the flexible health benefits solution your employees want, as well as compare them to popular alternatives to help you find the best solution for your business.

-Health savings accounts are special savings accounts where money can be contributed on a pre-tax basis to be used to pay for medical services and other qualifiying out-of-pocket expenses.
-HSAs can be opened by an individual or offered by an employer alongside an HSA-qualified high-deductible health plan (HDHP).
+HSAs are special savings accounts where individuals can contribute money on a pre-tax basis to later pay for medical services and other qualifying out-of-pocket expenses.
+An individual can open an HSA, or an employer can offer it alongside an HSA-qualified high-deductible health plan (HDHP).
 Regardless of how the HSA is set up, the individual employee always owns it.

-Both the employer and the employee can contribute to the HSA so long as the combined employee and employer contributions don’t exceed the annual contribution limit.
-These annual limits are updated annually by the IRS in Publication 969
+Both the employer and the employee can contribute to the HSA so long as the combined employee and employer contributions don't exceed the annual limit on contributions.
+The Internal Revenue Service (IRS) updates these limits annually in Publication 969.

-Both employee and employer contributions remain in the HSA indefinitely until they’re used.
-There’s no vesting schedule or penalty if the money isn’t used, and the money rolls over yearly.
+Both employee and employer contributions remain in the HSA indefinitely until the employee spends the funds.
+There's no vesting schedule or penalty if the money isn't used, and the money rolls over yearly.

 Triple tax advantages